Wolfert/docker-play1/play15-jdk8/README.md

 # Play 1.5.0 with JDK 8

+Unofficial Play 1.5 image based on Docker Hub JDK8.
-To build this image, download the Play 1.5.0 release in this directory, then run
+To build this image, run

 ```
 docker build . -t <your_tag>